Housing & Dining

-- Look for living space within a few miles of where you will be taking your classes or within walking distance of a Duke Bus stop or the free Bull City Connector.
+- Look for living space within a few miles of where you will be taking your classes or within walking distance of a Duke Bus stop or a GoDurham bus stop.
 Buses generally stop at least four times an hour during school hours.

 - Browse the rooms and properties to rent on the public NearDuke.com and the private DukeList [NetID required].

 - Talk to someone on campus about the area you're investigating before you sign a lease.
-Call your Pratt Department Office for advice.
+Call your department office for advice.

 - Consider space on campus, which is sometimes available for graduate students.
 Get more information here.